Nobody's story is more important than another.

 The art of relationships starts with a story...any story.
 Something told from one person to another.
 This story is a starting point for a relationship; any kind of relationship.
 Why is it that when two people are interested in each other in a more intimate sense, they tend to date?
 What is dating?
 It's a way to actually spend time with the other person to learn about them, to find similarities, and possible differences.
 Educating yourself to fully understand them and their life in order to determine if you like and eventually love them as a person.
 So all this time is spent getting to know this ONE person.

 What if you try to actually meet new people everyday by listening to one story of their life.
 It could be a 5-minute conversation standing in line at a coffee shop or over a business meeting.
 Regardless, the more people you meet and connect with, the more likely you are going to find compassion in them and thus in the world.
-I truly feel that this small act of learning about people is the key to global love and compassion throughout the world.
-Less fighting, violence, and hatred that exist, the better our lives will be for ourselves and for our children.
+I truly feel that this small act of learning about people is the key to global love.
+The less fighting, violence, and hatred that exists, the better our lives will be for us and for our children.

 So the next time to meet someone randomly or planned, take an extra minute or two to LISTEN and LEARN.
 That is my challenge to you.